-Also, if you’re a college student and short on money, be sure to sign up for Ebates!
-Whenever you make a purchase online, simply go through Ebates first, so you can receive a cashback reward in the form of a percentage of your purchase.
+Also, if you’re a college student and short on money, be sure to sign up for Rakuten!
+Whenever you make a purchase online, simply go through Rakuten first, so you can receive a cashback reward in the form of a percentage of your purchase.
 If you sign up through this link, you’ll even receive a $10 bonus in your account.

 Let’s take a look!

 Have you tried a weighted blanked?
 If you live with insomnia while away at college or any time of the year, a weighted blanket might help.
 Pressure on your body from a weighted blanked can have the same effect as a massage: it stimulates the release of the neurotransmitter serotonin that helps you to feel calm and increases your sense of well-being.
 This blanket is 60″ by 80″ and includes a cover, making it a good choice to add to your back to school supplies list.